React Flow: Everything you need to know

 App example: Stripe

-Stripe integrates React Flow into its documentation to visually explain how payments, APIs, and user flows interact across its ecosystem.
-These interactive diagrams transform dense, technical information into something approachable and easy to follow.
+Stripe integrates React Flow into its process documentation to visually explain how payments, APIs, and user flows interact across its ecosystem.
+These interactive tool transform dense, technical information into something approachable and easy to follow.
 By illustrating complex systems like payment authentication or webhook logic, React Flow helps Stripe guide developers through mission-critical setups.
-It’s a great example of how React Flow enhances data understanding and supports fast decision-making – even in highly regulated, data-heavy industries like finance.
+It's a great example of how React Flow enhances data understanding and supports fast decision-making – even in highly regulated, data-heavy industries like finance.

 Source: https://docs.stripe.com/payments/checkout/how-checkout-works#lifecycle